 Poland is part of the European Union, so EU roaming regulations apply.
 These “roam like at home” rules ended roaming charges across much of Europe in 2017, letting you use a SIM card from any EU country across all the others at no extra charge.

 There are some exceptions and limits, however, especially with large data packages.
 The main operators, including Orange, include a certain amount of roaming for free, with a surcharge after that.
-The 15GB package mentioned above, for instance, includes 2.5GB of roaming data.
-Double-check the exact details at time of purchase.

-Check out our guides to buying SIM cards in many other countries here.
+Check out our guides to SIM cards and eSIMs in 65+ other countries here.

-Comments
+11 Comments

 Curious, what is the roaming within EU policy for non resident on the Orange offering?